By Dr. Mercola

 In this fascinating video, taped at last year's Restorative Medicine Conference in Portland, Oregon, Dr. Jorge Flechas, MD discusses the importance of total body iodine sufficiency, and how lack of iodine might severely affect your child's brain and intellectual prowess.
 Iodine is an essential trace element required for the synthesis of hormones, and the lack of it can also cause or contribute to the development of:

 - Cretinism (severely stunted physical and mental growth and deafness due to untreated congenital hypothyroidism)

 Iodine is used by your thyroid gland to help regulate metabolism and development of both your skeleton and brain, among other things.
 But how much iodine do you need, really?
 There's quite a bit of contention on this issue.

 Some, like Dr. Flechas insists severe iodine deficiency is rampant, while others claim this is not the case at all, and that taking higher doses of iodine can be harmful.
 I don't proclaim to have the answer to this question...
 There's no doubt you need iodine.
 But it's difficult to say precisely how much.

 I suspect the dosages recommended by Dr. Flechas, Dr. Brownstein, and others, may be too high, so I would encourage you to do your own research, and adopt a sensible, middle-of-the-road approach when it comes to iodine.
-It's also important to realize that there are two types of iodine, and that you need them both:

 Why Is Hypothyroidism More Prevalent in Women than Men?